-Figure 16: Sidetone Oscillator with "ideal" values
+Figure 17: Sidetone Oscillator with "tight tolerance" values

-Figure 17: Sidetone Oscillator with "Comodity Part" values
+Figure 18: Sidetone Oscillator with "Commodity Tolerance Part" values

-If a 30K resistor is available for the first op-amp's "R\in" resistor (instead of 27K), then use 30K.
+If a 30K resistor is available for the first op-amp's "R_in" resistor (instead of 27K), then use 30K.

-With a 27K resistor at the first op-amp's "R\in" and nothing installed at "R\trim" the oscillator will probably be running at around 540 Hz.
+With a 27K resistor at the first op-amp's "R_in" and nothing installed at "R_trim" the oscillator will probably be running at around 540 Hz.
 (With worst-case-tolerance parts, the frequency might be as high as 620 Hz.)
-Connecting a resistor decade box in place of "R\trim" you should be able to bring the frequency down to 440 Hz without difficulty.
-For the "540 Hz" initial frequency, the likely value of R\trim will be around 200K.
+Connecting a resistor decade box in place of "R_trim" you should be able to bring the frequency down to 440 Hz without difficulty.
+For the "540 Hz" initial frequency, the likely value of R_trim will be around 200K.
 Note that if you don't have "200K" in your junkbox but you have a 270K resistor and a 1 Meg resistor, then install those two in parallel.
 The result will be "good enough."

-It is important that the two 0.01uF caps are not "cheap."
+It is important that the two 0.01uF caps should not be "cheap."
 The best choice would be "COG" caps (also known as "NPO").
-The COG capacitors will always come back to having the same value after soldering.
+The COG capacitors always come back to having the same value after soldering.

 The next-best choice is a pair of X7R caps.
-(Figure 17 references a possible "X7R" capacitor.)
+(Figure 18 references a possible "X7R" capacitor.)
 These capacitors will shift slightly in value after going through a "soldering" operation, but the amount of shift is "tolerable," especially in this application.
 Use capacitors that are rated for 50V or 100V.